 Collecting, storing, and managing big data can be an invaluable asset for a business; however the thought of analyzing a copious amount of data – even if it does reveal a hidden company gem – can appear to be an exhausting, time-consuming, and repetitive process.
-As SEER interns, we had the amazing opportunity to research our own big data keyword project to create a multi-faceted content asset.
-Although the journey had its fair share of trial and error, we can confidently report that we learned skills that not only allowed us to lay serious groundwork on an interactive infographic, but also enabled us to take away skills to implement when working on a variety of projects.
-Hoping to share a bit of our quest, we compiled a brief guide to staying sane when turning big data into a compelling story.
+As Seer Interactive interns, we had the amazing opportunity to research our own big data keyword project to create a multi-faceted content asset.
+Although the journey had its fair share of trial and error, we can confidently report that we learned skills that not only allowed us to lay serious groundwork on an interactive asset, but also enabled us to take away skills to implement when working on a variety of projects.
+Hoping to share a bit of our quest, we compiled a brief guide to turning big data into a compelling story.

 After spending countless hours sifting through data, settling into a worker’s bias can be a common occurrence.
 The data, which has taken various steps to piece together, may not make sense to an outside reader.
 To ensure that our super-focused perspective didn’t limit our data’s outcome, we continuously reached out to members of our team to get a clear idea of the “bigger picture.”
 By bouncing ideas off of team members and reading up on related articles, we were able to pair together numerical “facts” with important context to piece together a relevant, and engaging story within the data.